MC6527medhansh/Gesture-Controlled-Fruit-Ninja-Game/README.md

-# Gesture-Controlled-Fruit-Ninja-Game

-Here’s a detailed and professional **README.md** template for your **Gesture-Controlled Fruit Ninja Game** project:

----

 # Gesture-Controlled Fruit Ninja Game 🎮🍉

 This project is a **gesture-controlled version** of the classic *Fruit Ninja* game, implemented using Python.
 Players can slice falling fruits by using hand gestures tracked through their webcam.
 The game combines **computer vision** with **game development** by leveraging **Mediapipe**, **OpenCV**, and **Pygame**.